PatriciaORamos/INFT3000/README.md

 now” button.
 When you click on either the thumbnail or title, you will be brought to the details page where you will display a larger picture plus all other fields that are required to be stored (title, product_id, description, price, quantity, sku).

+## Connect inventory system to design prototype
+#### feature/cap2-connect-inventory-design
+🕛 waiting .
+o Create a public controller and routes for your public store pages.
+Categories and items are to be passed to the views and dynamically displayed.
+When a category link is followed, only products in that category are to be displayed